-Audio described streaming of top productions start tonight - All Together Now
+Audio described streaming of top productions - All Together Now

-GOOD NEWS for blind theatre fans … The National Theatre is to stream audio-described broadcasts of three of its top productions – starting tonight with Small Island.
+GOOD NEWS for blind theatre fans … The National Theatre is streaming audio-described broadcasts of three of its top productions.

-The Deep Blue Sea and Amadeus will also be streamed over the coming weeks.
+Small Island was featured on June 18.
+Next in line – The Deep Blue Sea and Amadeus.

 Lisa Burger, executive director and joint chief executive of the National Theatre said: “At the very heart of the National Theatre’s mission is the ambition to make theatre for everyone and that means making work that is fully accessible.